 Get a vibe going and start having some fun.
 Get your camera settings dialed in and get the session going.

-Constant feedback and sharing images
+Constant feedback and sharing of images

 Taking a few test shots and showing the model and MUA/Stylist can help set expectations.